ruppi86/Mychainos/README.md

 ## 🤝 Contributing & Collaboration

-This project welcomes constructive input, translation efforts, forks, discussions, and concept refinement.
-If you share the dream of regenerative, ecological computing – feel free to contribute or get in touch.

-More soon.

-Mycelic organic/operation system designer
+This project welcomes all forms of contribution—from code and concepts to art and philosophical insight.
+See our [contribution guide](join.md) to explore the many ways to participate in growing this vision.

 **– Robin Langell**
+*Mycelic organic/operation system designer*